How well do you know your guitars?

 Spector

-Brooklyn, New York-based Stuart Spector Designs Ltd. first introduced musicians to the revolutionary design and unique sound of the Spector NS-Bass in 1976/77 whose distinctive tonal quality has since been dubbed (and trademarked!) as ‘The Spector Tone.’
+Brooklyn, New York-based Stuart Spector Designs Limited first introduced musicians to the revolutionary design and unique sound of the Spector NS-Bass in 1976/77 whose distinctive tonal quality has since been dubbed (and trademarked!) as ‘The Spector Tone.’
 It continues to make handmade electric guitars in a woodshop cooperative that it started from originally.
 Spector got absorbed into Kramer Guitars in the 1980s and went bust in the 1990s, before it sprang back to life in 1998 with the help of an East Coast bassist.

 Squier

-See Fender/Squier above.
+See FENDER/SQUIER above.

 Stagg